 Meanwhile, President Turchynov says the commander of Ukraine's navy has been freed after being held by Russian forces and Crimean authorities at the navy's headquarters in Crimea.
 He said Rear Admiral Sergei Haiduk was released, along with an unspecified number of civilians.

 The group was detained after the Ukrainian naval base in the Crimean port of Sevastopol was seized Wednesday.
 Reports indicated pro-Russian militiamen -- Crimea's so-called "self-defense" forces -- were behind the takeover, but President Turchynov's statement suggests Russian forces were also involved.

 After the seizure, which faced no resistance from Ukrainian servicemen, Ukraine's security chief said the country has drawn up plans to evacuate its outnumbered military personnel from the Crimean peninsula.

-In announcing the withdrawal, Ukraine National Security and Defense Council Secretary Andriy Parubiy said Kyiv will seek U.N. support in turning the peninsula into a demilitarized zone.
+In announcing the withdrawal, Andriy Parubiy -- secretary of Ukraine's National Security and Defense Council -- said Kyiv will seek United Nations support in turning the peninsula into a demilitarized zone.
 He also said Ukraine is planning to hold military maneuvers "with our allies," but did not elaborate.

 U.S. Vice President Joe Biden told reporters in Lithuania Wednesday that Russia will face "increasing political and economic isolation" as long as it continues on what he called "its dark path."